TacticalMetaphysics/LiSE/README.md

 ## Mac
 ```
-# if you don't have python installed (Macs often come with in installed):
+# if you don't have python 3 installed:
 brew install python pip3
 # install the Kivy app framework
 brew install cython